Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Computational details

 \section{Computational details}

 All calculations were performed in the high-symmetry phase of ZrTe$_3$, employing the experimental lattice parameters measured at room temperature and taken from Ref. \cite{Stowe1998}.
 Electronic and vibrational properties were calculated from first principles with the {\sc Quantum Espresso} package~\cite{0953-8984-21-39-395502,0953-8984-29-46-465901}.
-The electronic structure was computed based on plane-wave DFT within the Perdew-Burke-Ernzerhof (PBE) ~\cite{PBE1996} exchange-correlation functional.
+The electronic structure was computed based on plane-wave DFT within the Perdew-Burke-Ernzerhof (PBE)~\cite{PBE1996} exchange-correlation functional.
 We used ultrasoft pseudopotentials \cite{Garrity2014} including 4$s^{2}$ 4$p^6$ 4$d^2$ 5$s^2$ electrons in the valence for Zr, and 5$s^2$ 5$p^4$ for Te.
 The plane-wave basis set was truncated at a kinetic energy cutoff of 35 Ry for the wavefunctions and 350 Ry for the charge density.
 In addition, DFT+U calculations were performed to include electron-electron interactions on the Te $5p$ states.
-The on-site Hubbard $U$ parameters were computed from first principles using the linear-response method of Timrov et al. \cite{Timrov1, Timrov2}, with projectors built from the Te $5p$ atomic orbitals in the pseudopotential and employing a $3\times3\times3$ \textbf{q}-point grid.
-Calculations including spin-orbit coupling (SOC) were also carried out using projector augmented wave (PAW) pseudopotentials ~\cite{DalCorso2014} with the same valence electron configurations.
+The on-site Hubbard $U$ parameters were computed from first principles using the linear-response method of Timrov et al. \cite{Timrov1, Timrov2}, which yields screened values defined in terms of bare and fully screened susceptibilities \cite{Carta2025}.
+The projectors were built from the Te $5p$ atomic orbitals in the pseudopotential and employing a $3\times3\times3$ \textbf{q}-point grid.
+We also tested the inclusion of a Hubbard $U$ on Zr $4d$ orbitals; however, it produces only negligible changes in the band structure (see Fig. S1 in the Supplemental Material \cite{supplemental_material}), and therefore is not considered further.
+Calculations including spin-orbit coupling (SOC) were also carried out using projector augmented wave (PAW) pseudopotentials~\cite{DalCorso2014} with the same valence electron configurations.
 In this case, the energy cutoffs were increased to 90 Ry for the wavefunctions and 360 Ry for the charge density.
 In all cases both structural relaxation (with the original crystal symmetry preserved) and electronic calculations were performed using a 20$\times$25$\times$10 \textbf{k}-point grid and a Methfessel-Paxton smearing \cite{PhysRevB.40.3616} of 0.001 Ry.\\